Are original documents available to view online?

 How often are the records updated?

-Our official records provide limited document information.
-As the deputy recorder accepts payment for the transaction in our office, all record indexes will be available for viewing and/or searching once the document has been indexed.
+All recorded documents will be available for viewing and/or searching once the document has been indexed.

 This process takes approximately 1 - 3 days, depending on the current workload.